-They also have a lovely and pure brand of coconut oil HERE (use the code STEWARDSHIP for 10% off at that site!) – you can get refined, unrefined, and even a special extraction oil that is soooooo smooth for adding to oatmeal or eating by itself.
+They also have a lovely and pure brand of coconut oil HERE – you can get refined, unrefined, and even a special extraction oil that is soooooo smooth for adding to oatmeal or eating by itself.

 If you want BIG portions, watch for sales at Tropical Traditions on the 1 or 5-gallon buckets, or try Soaper’s Choice.
 Look for the “EV ORGANIC” coconut oil to get virgin or ORGANIC RBD for refined.
 The prices can’t be beat!